Howdy, thanks for checking out my review of 700 Profit Club!

 So there are variables at play, which means the ‘7PC’ creator cannot guarantee your results at the end of the day.

 Apparently, there are a number of students using the program who are generating $1,000s in income.

 I’m willing to bet a pair of Limbos that “Heidi”, her location, income proof, and especially her photo are all fabricated.

-In fact, her photo is more than likely from a stock image website, and whoever she is in real life, has never even heard of the ‘7PC’ lol.
+In fact, her photo is more than likely from a stock image website.

 #4 – Skepticism Techniques

 Oh, on second thoughts, don’t watch the video.
-You may be hypnotized lol.
+You may be hypnotized into parting with your dollars.